 In business for freedom.

-Freeset is a fair trade business offering employment to women trapped in Kolkata’s sex trade.
-We make quality jute bags and organic cotton t-shirts, but their business is freedom!
-Freeset would like to see the 10,000 sex workers in their neighborhood empowered with the choice of leaving a profession they never chose in the first place.
+Joyya is a fair-trade business offering employment to women in Kolkata.
+They make quality jute bags and organic cotton t-shirts, but their business is freedom!